AlinNast/AIModel/README.md

  #### Steps of implementations:
  1. It starts with the previous MLP code, but getting rid of all the hard values and functions and building the layers as classes in order to have more versatility
+ 2. Apply the same logic on the embeding layer with the same principles of pytorch, and encapsulate everything into a model object.
+ 3. In order to apply the waveNet structure to this ANN the block size needs to increase, with a block size of 8 instead of a 3 training loss decreases faster, but the limit is set by introducing all the information of the embedding into a single layer of neurons